 - Higher profit (7% to 13%) than selling load for all mobile networks

-- Retailers can’t sell load and any product from competing brands.
+- Not allowed to sell load and any other product from competing brands

 - Limited service offers because you’re tied to just one telecom

-- You may need to provide different mobile phones for different networks.
+- May need to provide different mobile phones for different networks

-- Convenient way to sell e-load from different networks, including Globe, Smart, Sun, TNT, and TM using an all-in-one SIM card
+- Convenient way to sell e-load from different networks, including Globe, Smart, TNT, TM, and DITO using an all-in-one SIM card

 - Can serve a wider range of customers regardless of their mobile network

 - Ability to sell a wider product range, including game credits and subscriptions for cable TV and video-on-demand services, just to name a few

 ❌ Cons of being a load retailer of multiple networks: